EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 relevant matrix elements needed, e.g. for the hamiltonian or some other property (e.g. optics).
 The "band'' part constructs the hamiltonian and diagonalizes the secular matrix made by joining the partial waves to the envelopes.

-Solutions of the Schrodinger equations are then piecewise: the envelope functions must be joined differentiably onto the partial waves.
+Solutions of the Schr&ouml;dinger equations are then piecewise: the envelope functions must be joined differentiably onto the partial waves.
-Matching conditions determine a secular matrix, so solution of the Schrodinger equation in the crystal for a given potential reduces to an eigenvalue problem.
+Matching conditions determine a secular matrix, so solution of the Schr&ouml;dinger equation in the crystal for a given potential reduces to an eigenvalue problem.

-The choice of envelope function defines the method (Linear Muffin Tin Orbitals, Linear Augmented Plane Waves, Jigsaw Puzzle Orbitals); while partial waves are obtained by integrating the Schrodinger equation numerical on a radial mesh inside the augmentation sphere.
+The choice of envelope function defines the method (Linear Muffin Tin Orbitals, Linear Augmented Plane Waves, Jigsaw Puzzle Orbitals); while partial waves are obtained by integrating the Schr&ouml;dinger equation numerical on a radial mesh inside the augmentation sphere.

 #### _Linear Methods in Band Theory_
 {::comment}